pathfinder-for-autonomous-navigation/Documentation/source/flight_software/subsystems/adcs.rst

 heating device that operates via a bang-bang controller.
 The setpoint of the controller is managed by the Flight Controller.

+By default the gyro heater is disabled until enabled by FSW.
+It has a default PWM strength of 255 (3.3V) and a default target temperature of 20C.

 Magnetometers
 -------------
 There are two magnetometers on the spacecraft.